mg7237/standards/docs/flutter/coding-standards.md

 # Coding Standards

 Best practices are **professional standards** that are acceptable in a field and it’s very important for any programing language to improve code quality, readability, maintainability, and robustness.
+Refer [Effective Dart](https://dart.dev/guides/language/effective-dart) which details most of the standards suggested here.

 Coding Standards to be used for Dart/Flutter code: